carpentries/amy/docs/users_guide/community_index.md

 ![AMY Training Progress Menu](images/training_progress_menu.png)

-If you have completed your training, you will see a page like this.
 You may submit your "Get Involved" step here, to be evaluated by The Carpentries Instructor Training team.
 The Instructor Training team will also record your status in completing the Teaching Demo and Welcome Session requirements and award your certificate upon completion of all three steps.

 **Please allow 7-10 days for each of these steps to be evaluated and recorded.**